 With a population of 95M (2017, UN), Vietnam is one of the fastest growing economies in the world and part of the emerging ASEAN single market of 625M people.
 Vietnam’s middle class is set to double in the next five years.
 A dynamic internet market, the country has a large tech-savvy youth population, over 30M smartphones in use and a target to increase internet access rate from today’s 53% to 90%.
 Vietnam is also rapidly integrating into global networks.
 Application of the EU-Vietnam Free Trade Agreement (EVFTA) is expected to begin in 2018.
 With the US having abandoned the Trans-Pacific Partnership (TPP), EVFTA will have particularly high visibility and impact.
 Foreign direct investments have grown significantly over the past decade, dominated by Japan and Korea.
 Doing business in Vietnam requires time, commitment and local partners, but the opportunities are notable in various sectors where European enterprises have a global competitive advantage.
 The time is ideal for Finnish companies with tested and proven solutions related to, e.g., cyber security, digitalisation, education, e-government, fintech, food safety, health, manufacturing, maritime and smart cities, to tailor their offerings for Vietnam.

 The Vietnam-Finland Innovation Partnership Programme Phase 2 (IPP) has operated on the ground in 7 major Vietnamese cities since 2014.
-The focus has been the development of entrepreneurial capabilities, networks, and ecosystems across Vietnam.
+Focus has been the development of entrepreneurial capabilities, networks, and ecosystems across Vietnam.
 Backed by 11M euros of funding, IPP has been a key driver in recent significant mindset change and shift in Vietnam’s overall economic policy to favour entrepreneurship, innovation, co-creation and global networks.
 Having funded 70 Vietnamese organisations and created a high-trust network of 200 local experts, IPP has good coverage of the major local entrepreneurial ecosystems and emerging economic hotspots of Vietnam, in which Finland by now is a well-known, highly valued partner.
-The cities of Ho Chi Minh and Danang were particularly keen to see more Finnish solutions in the market.
-The need for comprehensive solutions that contribute to overall ecosystem development within a certain sector is of interest.
-Winding its operations down by October 2018, IPP is in the process of passing the torch to strong Vietnamese partners but is now also reaching out to find strong partners from Finland — to build upon the IPP footprint.
+The cities of Ho Chi Minh and Danang are particularly keen to see more Finnish solutions on the market and collaborating with Finnish counterparts to facilitate more business collaboration between Finland and Vietnam, especially in sectors such as smart city development, education, entrepreneurship and innovation ecosystem development, and industry collaboration.
+The need for comprehensive solutions and capacity building that contribute to overall ecosystem development within a certain sector is of interest.

 2. Purpose of the Call